richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 submitted to the IESG for consideration.
 In most cases the determination that a WG feels that a document is ready for publication is done by the WG Chair issuing a working group Last- Call.
 The decision to issue a working group Last-Call is at the discretion of the WG Chair working with the Area Director.
-A working group Last-Call serves the same purpose within a working group that an IESG Last-Call does in the broader IETF community (see [1]).
+A working group Last-Call serves the same purpose within a working group that an IESG Last-Call does in the broader IETF community (see {{PROCESS}}).

 ## Submission of documents